Setting up a simple firewall in Linux

 - OUTBOUND rules are generally more relaxed than INBOUND.

 - A Policy is what gets applied when there is no rule (NB!!!)

-- Local Loop is an internal interface which applications can use to connect to each other via tcp/ip.
+- Local Loop is an internal interface that applications can use to connect to each other via tcp/ip.
 It is also known as “localhost” or “127.0.0.1”.

 What will we achieve in this basic tutorial?

-We will set up a basic firewall which allows ssh and blocks all else except ping, traceroute and whatever services you need to be accessed.
-In our sample ruleset, we will allow http and https (ports 80 and 443).
-To find the port used for your application, use google to search for “Which port does … use”.
+We will set up a basic firewall that allows ssh and blocks all else except ping, traceroute, and whatever services you need to be accessed.
+In our sample ruleset, we will allow HTTP and HTTPS (ports 80 and 443).
+To find the port used for your application, use Google to search for “Which port does … use”.
 Here is also a short list of commonly used ports: